lab1092/blender-manual_ja/manual/materials/properties/subsurface_scattering.rst

    Image 4: The SSS Panel.
 SSS is already enabled.

-- Enable SSS by clicking on the :guilabel:`Subsurface Scattering` button.
+- Enable SSS by clicking on the *Subsurface Scattering* button.
 - Accessible at the top are various presets.
-Add new or remove old presets by clicking the :guilabel:`+` and :guilabel:`-` buttons.
-When you select a preset, the :guilabel:`Radius` values, the :guilabel:`RGB Radius` and the :guilabel:`IOR` are set for you.
+  Add new or remove old presets by clicking the *+* and *-* buttons.
+  When you select a preset,
+  the *Radius* values, the *RGB Radius* and the *IOR* are set for you.
   The remaining options are not set (because they are mostly dependent on the size of your object).

 *SubSurface Scattering* doesn't need ray tracing.
-But since it is dependent on the incident light and shadows, you need proper shadow calculation (which may need ray tracing).
+But since it is dependent on the incident light and shadows, [you need proper shadow calculation (which may need ray tracing).

 Options